-The RFP should require that the contractor provide a description of the approach by which the staff with the Personnel domain will analyze, design, and validate operator, maintainer and support personnel based on human performance requirements for Knowledge, Skills and Abilities (KSAs) of military and civilian personnel complexity versus life-cycle costs.
-The RFP should require that the contractor identify all operational, maintenance and support tasks in normal and extended operations.
-Examples of tasks include:
+The RFP should require that the contractor provide a description of the approach by which the staff within the Personnel domain will analyze, design, and validate operator, maintainer and support personnel based on human performance requirements for Knowledge, Skills and Abilities (KSAs) of military and civilian personnel complexity versus life-cycle costs.
+RFP developers should consider including some/all of the following requirements:

-- 1. Hardware user interfaces that accommodate the required range of operator, maintainer and support personnel's physical size and strength.
-The contractor should identify the rationale for including this task and HSI's effort in the task. - 2.
-Hardware and software user interfaces that can be used by operators with different roles.
-The contractor should identify the rationale for including this task and HSI's effort in the task. - 3.
-Analyses of tradeoffs among the aptitudes of the various classifications of personnel (e.g., active duty versus reserve, military versus civilian, contractor versus Department of Defense) and system performance. - 4.
-Experience-level analysis. - 5.
-Analysis of tradeoffs between system design and personnel requirements (e.g., complexity versus human performance). - 6.
-Personnel estimation, analysis, and reporting. - 7.
-Estimates of the contributions of personnel costs to the life cycle cost of operations and support. - 8.
-Assess Personnel requirements as stated in the SOW, the OBS, the WBS, Acquisition/Development Schedules and the Proposal evaluation criteria. - Assess the MER, TAD, and other relevant customer-generated Personnel characteristics and documents from Manpower for realism and provide feedback to the customer HSI organization. - 10.
+- 1. Conduct analyses of tradeoffs among the aptitudes of the various classifications of personnel (e.g., active duty versus reserve, military versus civilian, contractor versus Department of Defense) and system performance. - 2.
+Assess required experience levels. - 3.
+Conduct analyses of tradeoffs between system design and personnel requirements (e.g., complexity versus human performance). - 4.
+Conduct Personnel estimation, analyses and reporting. - 5.
+Estimate the contributions of personnel costs to the life cycle cost of operations and support. - 6.
+Assess Personnel requirements as stated in the SOW, the OBS, the WBS, Acquisition/Development Schedules and the Proposal evaluation criteria. - 7.
+Create a Target Audience Description (TAD). - 8.
+Assess the MER, TAD, and other relevant customer-generated Personnel characteristics and documents from Manpower for realism and provide feedback to the customer HSI organization. - 9.
 Assess consistency of system design with customer-provided Personnel requirements.
-Identify potential cost reductions based on modifying Personnel requirements. - 11.
-Assess the appropriateness of Military Occupational Specialty classifications (and equivalent) assigned by the customer to system operator, maintainer and support positions - 12.
-Assess operator, maintainer and support interface and job designs against customer provided Personnel requirements. - 13.
-Assess the adequacy of customer generated Personnel requirements (e.g., skills, aptitude, experience, cognitive and physical) considering user interface designs and job performance requirements. - 14.
-Contribute Personnel inputs to HSI Planning and execution (e.g., studies, tradeoffs, risk/issue/opportunity management, etc.), including: - 15.
-Human aptitudes (i.e., cognitive, physical and sensory capabilities) - 16.
-Knowledge, skills, and abilities - 17.
-Development of occupational specialties - 18.
-Selection and assignment of personnel - 19.
-Assess results of HFE task and workload studies, analyses, modeling activities and simulations and determine if changes are required in Personnel requirements. - 20.
-Solicit and address comments on Personnel requirements from other HSI domain specialists. - 21.
-Provide Personnel requirements to other HSI domain specialists and other disciplines as appropriate. - 22.
-Collaborate with customer Personnel specialists to optimize numbers, skills, etc. of system personnel in a manner that minimizes personnel-driven ownership costs. - 23.
-Ensure Personnel requirements are allocated to associate contractors, subcontractors and suppliers and their efforts/products are integrated.
+Identify potential cost reductions based on modifying Personnel requirements. - 10.
+Assess the appropriateness of Military Occupational Specialty classifications (and equivalent) assigned by the customer to system operator, maintainer and support positions. - 11.
+Assess operator, maintainer and support interface and job designs against customer provided Personnel requirements. - 12.
+Assess the adequacy of customer generated Personnel requirements (e.g., skills, aptitude, experience, cognitive and physical) considering user interface designs and job performance requirements. - 13.
+Contribute Personnel inputs to HSI Planning and execution (e.g., studies, tradeoffs, risk/issue/opportunity management, etc.): - 14.
+Assess human aptitudes (i.e., cognitive, physical and sensory capabilities) - 15.
+Assess knowledge, skills, and abilities. - 16.
+Develop occupational specialties. - 17.
+Assess selection and assignment of personnel. - 18.
+Solicit and address comments on Personnel requirements from other HSI domain specialists. - 19.
+Provide Personnel requirements to other HSI domain specialists and other disciplines as appropriate.

-- 24. Verify that Personnel requirements are met. - 25.
-Verify the Personnel risks and issues are suitably mitigated.
+- 20. Collaborate with customer Personnel specialists to optimize numbers, skills, etc. of system personnel in a manner that minimizes personnel-driven ownership costs. - 21.
+Ensure Personnel requirements are allocated to associate contractors, subcontractors and suppliers and their efforts/products are integrated. - 22.
+Verify that Personnel requirements are met. - 23.
+Verify the Personnel risks and issues are suitably mitigated. - 24.
+Review the findings/recommendations produced and determine their impacts on Personnel. - 25.
+Solicit and address comments on Personnel requirements from other HSI domain specialists.

 The RFP should also require that the contractor state how the Personnel domain will interact with all relevant domains.
-For Personnel, the experiences, aptitudes, and physical characteristics, gaps in users and system capabilities, and security requirements should be at the center of these interactions.
+For Personnel, the experiences, aptitudes, physical characteristics, gaps in user and system capabilities and security requirements should be at the center of these interactions.